snaztoz/kaba-tour/src/data/function.md

 # Function

-To create a custom function, use the `fn` keyword:
+To define a function, use the `fn` keyword:

 ```text
 fn greet() {